 • Making fewer (but bigger) withdrawals: If you’re able to anticipate your needs throughout the month, you may be able to make one or two big electronic funds transfers from savings to checking each month, rather than several smaller ones.
 Doing so may mean you can avoid excess transfer fees.

 • Opting out of overdraft coverage: If your savings account is tied to your overdraft program and you overdraw too many times in one month, you could wind up paying an excessive transfer fee.
 You can avoid this by opting out of overdraft protection (though it’s crucial that you understand what that means for your checking account if you overdraw).
-Or you might tap a line of credit (say, by using a credit card) as the source for your overdraft protection instead of your savings account.
+Or you might tap a line of credit as the source for your overdraft protection instead of your savings account.

-• Getting bank alerts: Checking your bank account activity is good for several reasons, including fraud monitoring and low balance alerts (to avoid overdrafts).
+• Getting bank alerts: Monitoring your bank account is good for several reasons, including fraud protection and avoiding overdrafts.
 Opting into banking notifications can also help you keep track of when you’re approaching the monthly withdrawal limit.

 The Takeaway

-Though federal regulations have changed since the onset of COVID-19, many banks and credit unions still charge excessive transaction fees.
+Though federal law no longer mandates limits on monthly savings account withdrawals, many banks and credit unions still charge excessive transaction fees.
 To avoid such fees, it’s important to monitor your monthly transactions and find other ways to access your savings.
 For example, you may be able to avoid excessive transaction fees by using ATMs or making fewer, larger transfers and/or withdrawals.
 Finding a bank whose policies are flexible and suit your needs is a wise move too.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.